Only 3 days left for serious savings on Disrupt 2020 passes – TechCrunch

 Time to get your binge on at Disrupt 2020, startup fans.
-Tune in and engage September 14-18 — that’s five days of non-stop opportunity to expand your network, learn the latest tech and investment trends, exhibit your startup, pump up your portfolio and grow your business.
+Tune in and engage September 14-18 — that’s five days of nonstop opportunity to expand your network, learn the latest tech and investment trends, exhibit your startup, pump up your portfolio and grow your business.

 If you want to get the best bang for your buck, listen up.
 Early-bird pricing evaporates in just three days.
 Buy your pass before the deadline expires on July 31 at 11:59 p.m.
-PT, and you can save up to $300.
+PDT, and you can save up to $300.

 Thousands of people from around the world attend Disrupt because it’s the place where startup magic happens.
 You never know who you’ll meet or where a chance introduction might lead.
 But don’t take our word for it.
 Listen to your peers.